Converting Your Document to PDF

 On this page, you will find instructions on how to create a PDF from Word or LaTeX with its accessibility features intact.
 More information on these features and requirements can be found on our digital accessibility page.

-Converting Word Documents to PDF
+Converting from Word to PDF

 When you convert your document to a PDF from Word, required features can be lost if you use 3rd party plugins or print your document to PDF.
 Additionally, certain versions of Word do not convert to PDF correctly.